zacharybk/cxhandbook/content/Handbook/Playbooks/TheProductLaunchProcess.md

+## Mini Workshop
-Workshop: If you’re facing an upcoming product change, I would recommend taking 10-20 minutes right now and writing down your list of questions that you must answer to be ready for launch.
+If you’re facing an upcoming product change, I would recommend taking 10-20 minutes right now and writing down your list of questions that you must answer to be ready for launch.
 You can do this to plan ahead for the next launch, or as a retrospective from a past launch you wish had gone more smoothly.
 This preparation will help you drive change.